 John is a Senior Fellow at the Taubman Center for State and Local Government at Harvard's Kennedy School and a visiting lecturer at Cornell University, teaching courses in public finance and transportation policy.
 John has made substantial contributions to CPIP as its founding Executive Director and, over the last several years, he has been engaged in analyzing funding and pricing issues related to transportation.
 John was a co-founder at a transportation engineering company specializing in intelligent transportation systems and services, such as electronic toll collection.
 He also has twelve years of experience as a public finance banker both in the United States and Asia.
 John holds a Master of Public Administration from the Wharton School of the University of Pennsylvania and a B.S. in Engineering from Cornell University.

-Currently Peter is the Chief Strategy Officer for Ports America, but most recently held the role of Global Chief Operating Officer for the Gulftainer Group of companies.
-Before that, he spent the bulk of his career with the AP Moller-Maersk group.
-Peter held a number of managerial and executive positions within APM Terminals, including the positions of CEO Salalah Port, Chief Operating Officer for APM Terminals European Region, head of New Product Development project, and many other postings in Jamaica, USA, and the Netherlands.
-Peter also serves on the Maritime Transportation System National Advisory Committee (MTSNAC) providing his perspective and advice to the U.S. Secretary of Transportation on matters relating to the U.S. marine transportation system and seamless integration with other segments of the transportation system.
+Currently Peter is the CEO of SkyRock Advisors, a boutique advisory and consulting firm that specializes in Transportation Investments with heavy infrastructure focus.
+Most recently, Peter was Chief Strategy Officer for Ports America where he headed the multi-billion dollar group’s M&A activity among other duties.
+Before then he held CXO roles across the globe in the Port Sector; including Global Chief Operating Officer for the Gulftainer Group, CEO Salalah Port Services, Chief Operating Officer for APM Terminals European Region, and Managing Director of Kingston Container Terminal, Jamaica.
+In addition to the CPIP Advisory Board, Peter serves on the Maritime Transportation System National Advisory Committee (MTSNAC) providing his perspective and advice to the U.S. Secretary of Transportation on matters relating to the U.S. marine transportation system and seamless integration with other segments of the transportation system.
 Peter's educational background includes a number of management and leadership courses at esteemed schools, including University of Phoenix (MBA), United States Merchant Marine Academy (BS), Harvard (negotiations), University of Michigan (labor negotiations), and IMD (executive development) in Switzerland.
 He speaks German and Dutch in addition to English and enjoys spending his free time either high in the mountains or deep in the ocean.

 Oliver is an Associate Professor in the School of Civil and Environmental Engineering at Cornell University.
 Oliver's research focuses on transportation systems, environment (specifically air quality and climate change), energy, and sustainable development.
 He is a member of Transportation Research Board Committee on Transportation and Air Quality.
 Oliver holds degrees from the University of California at Davis (Ph.D. in CEE, M.S. in Statistics, and M.S. in Agriculture and Resource Economics), a MS degree in Civil Engineering, and undergraduate degrees in Civil Engineering and Environmental Science from Tsinghua University, China.
 Before joining Cornell, Oliver was an analyst in the mathematical and econometrical modeling division of the Rohatyn Group, LLG, a Wall Street hedge fund specializing in emerging markets such as the BRIC countries.